This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

-Customers purchase the app in Google Cloud Marketplace to acquire a license, which is attached to the app at deployment time.
+Customers purchase the app in Cloud Marketplace to acquire a license, which is attached to the app at deployment time.

 When you are integrating with the billing agent, consider how your app behaves when usage reports fail, which might indicate one of the following: